longcipher/nudeploy/README.md

 ## Notes

 - nudeploy does not install software on remote machines; it only pushes your service unit/config and manages systemd
+- Per-file permissions: set `chmod = "0755"` on binaries you need to execute; default mode is `0644`.
 - Local `download` subcommand reads `download_dir` and `[[downloads]]` from your config, fetches with curl, extracts by suffix (tar.gz/tgz, tar.xz, zip, tar, gz, xz), and removes archives after extraction.
 - For sudo prompts, passwordless sudo is recommended for automation